phase1geo/tke/doc/md/TKE Developer Guide/Syntax Handling/File Format.textbundle/text.md

 The following specifies the syntax for this element:

 	meta {
-	  {HighlightClassForRegexp {regular_expression}} *
+	  {HighlightClassForRegexp {regular_expression} {processing_procedure}} *
-	  {HighlightClassStartWithChar {character}} *
+	  {HighlightClassStartWithChar {character} {processing_procedure}} *
 	}

 #### advanced

 The advanced section allows for more complex language parsing scenarios (beyond what can be handled with a regular expression only) and allows the user to change the font rendering (i.e., bold, italics, underline, overstrike, superscript, subscript, and font size) and handle mouse clicks.

-The advanced section is comprised of two parts.
+The advanced section is comprised of two or three parts: highlight classes, regular expressions and processing procedures.

+##### Highlight Classes

 The first part is a list of highlight classes that are user-defined.
 A highlight class is defined using the following syntax:

 `HighlightClass class_name syntax_key {render_options}`